jmusashi/joel-continuity-vault/substrate/continuity-substrate-aev.md

 # The Continuity Substrate for Autonomous Electric Vehicles

+### Canonical Context Note
+ This entry is preserved as the autonomous-electric-vehicle substrate demonstrator referenced in Issue 0.8 Part IV.
+Its architecture reflects the conceptual state of the demonstrator at the time of publication.
+Subsequent DCE formalization should govern interpretation where terminology or architectural roles have since become more precise.
+In particular, HiveSync remains the zero-communication invariant, while 3Sync integrates Stigmergy, HiveSync, and DCE as a coherence architecture, and 3Spire preserves identity, rationale, and governance continuity across collapse-phase conditions.

 ### A Seven‑Stage Civilizational Architecture

 The civilizational substrate for autonomous motion — a continuity architecture spanning identity, energy, silicon, value, and the primal geometry of transportation.